Trigonometric Identities

 - While writing the trigonometric ratios of supplementary angles, the trigonometric ratio won't change.
 The sign can be decided using the fact that only sin and cosec are positive in the second quadrant where the angle is of the form (180-θ).

 - There are 3 formulas for the cos 2x formula.
-Among them, you can remember just the first one because the other two can be obtained by the Pythagorean identity sin2x + cos2x = 1.
+You can remember just the first one because the other two can be obtained by the Pythagorean identity sin2x + cos2x = 1.

 - The half-angle formula of tan is obtained by applying the identity tan = sin/cos and then using the half-angle formulas of sin and cos.